davideborghi/ItalianDotNetDateTimeUtils/README.md

 **I'm always under developing, but still, I come with a good set of automated unit and integration tests.**

-**My developers are committed to extend my functionalities and documentation too, so be patients with me, I promise, they're working hard on this things in their spare time!**
+**My developers are committed to extend my functionalities and documentation too, so be patient with me, I promise, they're working hard on this things in their spare time!**

 For this reason, please, feel free to file comments, open issues and, if you want, even fork my code and open pull requests: only bear in mind to check my open source licence to be nice with me.